 Lasagna: Freshly prepared lasagna always tastes best.
 I prepare my favorite lasagna recipe and simply use this unit instead of my regular oven.
-Takes about 30 minutes, depending on the size.
+It takes about 30 minutes, depending on the size.
 Of course, for a quick option, just stick in a lasagna from the freezer.
 Add another 10 minutes or so if cooking from frozen.

 Shortcakes: You can make a quick, easy, and tasty shortcake.
 Create your dough, make into small balls, and put them in the liner pan.
 Make sure the pan has been lightly sprayed with oil and then cook on high for about 10 minutes.
-Then cut cake in half and fill with strawberries (or any other fruit) and cream topping.
-A quick desert for the family.
+Then cut the cake in half and fill with strawberries (or any other fruit) and cream topping.
+A quick dessert for the family.